dapr/docs/howto/consume-topic/README.md

 To subscribe to topics, start a web server in the programming language of your choice and listen on the following `GET` endpoint: `/dapr/subscribe`.
 The Dapr instance will call into your app, and expect a JSON value of an array of topics.

-*Note: The following example is written in node, but can be in any programming language*
+*Note: The following example is written in node (express.js < 4.16), but can be in any programming language*

 <pre>
 const express = require('express')